 “Crab boils are another great way to incorporate fresh seafood,” says Cove.
 “Plus, everyone loves to eat with their hands.
 We love a classic Cape Cod-style rehearsal dinner with fresh crab and crawfish, mixed with corn and potatoes all poured out in the center of the table with cute gingham tablecloths.”

-If your go-to date night is sushi, or your favorite Seamless delivery is sushi, then turn your rehearsal dinner into a sushi extravaganza.
+If your go-to date-night food is sushi or you both always order it on Seamless, then turn your rehearsal dinner into a sushi extravaganza.
 But, if your venue or caterer doesn’t specialize in sushi, Cove suggests closing down the best sushi joint in town for the night as a great alternative.